Mosiwi/C1K0001_4x4x4led_cube_kit/docs/source/microbit_tutorial.md

 # Micro:bit_tutorial
 --------------------
 **Microbit basics (Important):**
 If you don't have microbit basics, you can follow the link to learn the basics: [Click Me](https://docs.mosiwi.com/en/latest/microbit/M1D0000_microbit_mainboard/M1D0000_microbit_mainboard.html)
+1. Learn about Micro:bit motherboards briefly.
+2. Learn to program with MakeCode.
+3. Upload the code to Micro:bit.

 ## Wiring diagram
 -----------------